everscale-org/docs/src/overview/differences-from-evm.md

 That is, in order for the validator from shard X to maintain the current state of shard Y, it does not need to execute all the transactions that were in the block of shard Y. It simply downloads the block and rolls up the changes that have occurred in the message queue and smart contract states.

-## Sharding in Everscale is not merely data sharding, but computational resources sharding​
+## Sharding in Everscale is not merely data sharding, but computational resources sharding

 In case there are too many transactions in the last N block of some particular shard, then the shard is simply divided into two.
 This is done in accordance with the address range of smart contracts, with some transactions going to one shard while the rest to the other.
 The resulting shards, in turn, can also be divided into two more.